FCA GRG Review into Royal Bank of Scotland (RBS) Global Restructuring Group (GRG) Activity

 GRG Review Compensation Scheme

-Any review scheme administered by RBS is bound to be designed to avoid redress to customers wherever possible and customers should not fall into the trap of believing that the review will be conducted or controlled by the FCA as regulator nor that this complex scheme will be ‘open, transparent or customer-centric’ as was falsely promised by RBS and the regulator in the past about their IRHP FCA Review scheme.
+Based on past experience of the RBS IRHP review scheme (also set up by RBS’ Mark Spurin and heavily cirticised in Parliament), we are firmly of the belief that any GRG review scheme administered by RBS is likely to avoid or minimise redress to customers wherever possible.
+Customers should not fall into the trap of believing that the review will be conducted or controlled by the FCA as regulator nor that this complex scheme will be ‘open, transparent or customer-centric’ as was falsely promised by RBS and the regulator in the past about their IRHP FCA Review scheme.

 Many GRG victims will wrongly believe that the FCA are conducting the review; they are not.
 Customers may also believe that the FCA will take up their case and assist them; they will not.
 RBS will control and conduct the review.
 A skilled person will likely be described as an ‘independent reviewer’ and customers may believe they will have full access to this entity (likely to be a consultancy team at one of the big 4 accountants); they will not.